4brunu/MobileCppMemoryTest/README.md

 ## Workaround

-One workarround is to put [this](https://github.com/4brunu/MobileCppMemoryTest/blob/master/ios_project/MobileCppMemoryTestiOS/MobileCppMemoryTestiOS/ViewController.swift#L21) and [this](https://github.com/4brunu/MobileCppMemoryTest/blob/master/src/main/cpp/ModelFatherImpl.cpp#L32) variables as global variables, but I want to understand why this is happening.
+One workarround is to put [this](https://github.com/4brunu/MobileCppMemoryTest/blob/master/ios_project/MobileCppMemoryTestiOS/MobileCppMemoryTestiOS/ViewController.swift#L21) and [this on iOS](https://github.com/4brunu/MobileCppMemoryTest/blob/master/src/main/cpp/ModelFatherImpl.cpp#L32) or [this on Android](https://github.com/4brunu/MobileCppMemoryTest/blob/master/android_project/MobileCppMemoryTestAndroid/app/src/main/java/com/company/mobilecppmemorytestandroid/MainActivity.java#L28) variables as global variables, but I want to understand why this is happening.